Sumner Hale Gove: Daytona, Florida

 In 1883, he and his first wife, Caroline Baker, relocated to Daytona, Florida.
 They believed that the milder climate would relieve Caroline's asthma.
 Caroline died in 1910.

 In 1891, Gove started businesses as an architect, builder, developer and supplier of construction materials in the Daytona, Florida area.
 By the 1910s, Gove was one of Daytona's leading citizens and businessmen.
 He ran for City Council in Daytona, winning the election and serving as its president.
 He then served as Mayor of Daytona for 10 years.
-He engineered much of Daytona Beach, including 3 mile bridge and the Bridge to Fort Orange.
+He engineered much of Daytona Beach, including 3 mile bridge and the Bridge to Port Orange.
 He was the president of the East Florida Telephone Company, and managed three bridge companies (Daytona, Halifax and Peninsula).
 He was also the co-founder and president of the Halifax River Yacht Club, and vice-president of the Florida East Coast Automobile Association.